cheytan86/interview-proj/readme.md

 tsc
 ```

-Run the tests by running following command on terminal:
+1. Run the tests locally by running following command on terminal:

 ```
 npm run test